quicwg/ops-drafts/draft-ietf-quic-applicability.md

 packets belonging to the same connection.
 If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
-However, in general it is recommended to minimize the number of QUIC connections to the same serve, as otherwise congestion controllers will compete against each other.
+However, in general it is recommended to minimize the number of QUIC connections to the same server, to avoid increased overheads and, more importantly, competing congestion control.

 # Use of Versions and Cryptographic Handshake